Cannabis Education

 Cannabis tinctures are liquid extracts that offer precise dosing, fast sublingual absorption, and versatile use.
-They provide a smoke-free, discrete way to consume cannabinoids.
+They provide a smoke-free, discreet way to consume cannabinoids.

 Tinctures are concentrated liquid cannabis extracts made by dissolving cannabinoids and terpenes in alcohol, oil, or glycerin.
 They're administered with droppers for precise dosing and can be used sublingually (under the tongue) or added to food and drinks.